ulamlabs/terraform-aws-rabbitmq/README.md

 it will update Autoscaling Group and add `2` nodes more.
 Dead simple.

 Node becomes unresponsive ?
 Autoscaling group and ELB Health Checks will automatically replace it with new one, without data loss.

+Note: The VPC must have `enableDnsHostnames` = `true` and `enableDnsSupport` = `true` for the private DNS names to be resolvable for the nodes to connect to each other.